Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-Dirk König works in the areas of theory and characterization for the disciplines of solid state physics, quantum chemistry, and electronic materials engineering.
+Dirk König works in the areas of theory and characterization for the disciplines of solid state physics, quantum chemistry, and electronic materials engineering as a researcher and free consultant.

 A brief selection of present core areas: